ayush1999-agarwal/CastleDefence/README.md

 # CastleDefense
 Open Castle Defense.rar to play the game.
-Note that it is PC/Linux/Mac stan alone build.
+Note that it is PC/Linux/Mac stand alone build.